mainmatter/mainmatter.com/_posts/2020-08-03-the-true-cost-of-a-quickfix.md

 things, on the time the quick-fix spends as tech debt and the future features it impacts.

-<blockquote class="quote">An atomic habit is a regular practice or routine that is not only small and
-easy to do but is also the source of incredible power; a component of the system of compound growth.
-Bad habits repeat themselves again and again not because you don't want to change, but because you have the wrong system for change <br><small>- ATOMIC HABITS BY JAMES CLEAR</small></blockquote>
+**"An atomic habit is a regular practice or routine that is not only small and easy to do but is also the source of incredible power; a component of the system of compound growth.
+Bad habits repeat themselves again and again not because you don't want to change, but because you have the wrong system for change" - Atomic Habits by James Clear**

 ### Prevention